dictybase-docker/dagger-of-dcr/README.md

 - **WithRef**: Sets the Git reference (branch, tag, or SHA) for the `Gitter` instance.
 - **WithRepository**: Sets the GitHub repository name for the `Gitter` instance.
 - **Checkout**: Clones the repository and checks out the specified reference.
-- **CommitHash**: Retrieves the short commit hash of the HEAD from the specified Git repository.
-- **Inspect**: Clones the given repository and returns a Terminal instance for inspection.
-- **ParseRef**: Extracts the branch name from a Git reference string or returns the original reference if no match is found.

 ### Container Image Module